Pradeep7895/BridgeLabz-Training/README.md

 ### 📝 Task for the Day

 - Solve Level 1 and Level 2 programming problems
+- Implement and practice **each access modifier** using practical code examples

 ---